RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

     **_trimming_with_cutadapt.sh_SE_** : For Single End sequencing.
 Bash script allowing to trimming a fastq files  to remove adapters sequences, low quality sequences et short sequences.
 Use of tool CUTADAPT.
     **_fastq_read_count.sh_** : bash script allowing to count reads in all fastq.gz files of folder

+**_cluster_config_SGE_DataCleaning.json_** : file allowing to configure on a SGE-type computing cluster : the type of partition, the name of the log files, etc. It is possible to define a default version and/or to adapt it to each of the snakmake workflow rules
+**_cluster_config_SLURM_DataCleaning.json_** : file allowing to configure on a SLURM-type computing cluster : the type of queue, the name of the log files, etc. It is possible to define a default version and/or to adapt it to each of the snakmake workflow rules